ywCN/customer-feedback-service/README.md

     "dev": "concurrently \"npm run server\" \"npm run client\"" },
 ```

-## The client folder is the front end.
-Outside the folder is the back end.

 ### Accessing MongoDB will always be async operation.
 - Returns a Promise.